 - Constantly feeling tired and not having enough energy

-- Losing interest for everyday activities
+- Losing interest in everyday activities

-- Eating disorders
+- Developing eating disorders

-- Feeling pain and having digestive problems
+- Feeling the pain and having digestive problems

 - Developing suicidal thoughts

-Conventional Treatments for Depression
+Conventional treatment for depression

 Fighting and beating depression is not an easy feat, but it is possible.